flycheck/flycheck/doc/languages.rst

    .. syntax-checker:: go-staticcheck

-      Perform static analysis and code linting with staticcheck_, the successor to megacheck_.
+      Perform static analysis and code linting with staticcheck_, the successor to megacheck.

       .. defcustom:: flycheck-go-version